2025 Spring

 Nonmember$200$250

 Cancellation and Substitution Policy: If you are registered and cannot attend, we encourage you to send a substitute.
 If you cannot send a substitute, a $40 cancellation fee will be assessed if written cancellation is received by March 28.
-No refunds will be issued after February 28.
+No refunds will be issued after March 28.

 Hotel Accommodations